A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L2: Perceive the Environment

-\ptitle{Execution Feedback-Driven SQL Refinement.} For example, earlier efforts like MAC-SQL~\cite{macsql} introduce a multi-agent framework with a refiner that uses SQL execution feedback from an external tool to iteratively refine faulty queries.
-OpenSearch-SQL~\cite{opensearchsql} employs a consistency alignment module to reduce instruction-following failures and hallucinations, further enhancing the interactive refinement process.
-Extending this direction, ReFoRCE~\cite{deng2025reforce} actively interacts with relational databases through iterative column exploration guided by execution feedback, where both environmental exploration and feedback jointly contribute to the progressive and continuous self-improvement of the generated SQL queries.
-Such designs highlight the value of incorporating environment exploration and interaction into the SQL generation loop.
+\ptitle{Execution Feedback-Driven SQL Refinement.} Earlier efforts have explored utilizing execution feedback.
+MAC-SQL~\cite{macsql} introduces a multi-agent framework with a refiner using SQL execution feedback to iteratively refine faulty queries.
+OpenSearch-SQL~\cite{opensearchsql} employs a consistency alignment module to reduce instruction-following failures and hallucinations.
+ReFoRCE~\cite{deng2025reforce} extends this by actively interacting with databases through iterative column exploration guided by execution feedback, enabling progressive self-improvement.

-\ptitle{Planning and Decomposition.} Building on refining SQL generation based on environmental perception and interaction, some studies introduce planning and decomposition mechanisms to improve performance in complex SQL generation, reflecting a progression from basic interaction toward meticulously designed reasoning pipelines.
-Chase-SQL~\cite{pourreza2025chasesql} introduces a query plan chain-of-thought mechanism for planning, combined with a divide-and-conquer strategy that autonomously decomposes complex SQL generation into manageable subtasks, each followed by refinement modules through database interaction.
-ChatBI~\cite{lian2024chatbi} decomposes schema linking into a Single View Selection problem, allowing effective handling of large and ambiguous schemas through lightweight machine learning.
-This is followed by LLM-based linking on the reduced schema, enhancing the capability to generate SQL queries with complex semantics and comparison relationships.
-In addition, DeepEye-SQL~\cite{li2025deepeyesql} implements a meticulously orchestrated pipeline inspired by the software development life cycle, decomposing SQL generation and deploying a toolchain of checkers, while leveraging interactive feedback to improve the generated SQL.
+\ptitle{Planning and Decomposition.} Some studies further incorporate meticulously designed reasoning pipelines for planning and decomposition to improve performance on complex queries.
+Chase-SQL~\cite{pourreza2025chasesql} proposes a query plan CoT and a divide-and-conquer strategy to decompose SQL generation into subtasks, subsequently refined via database interaction.
+ChatBI~\cite{lian2024chatbi} decomposes schema linking into a view selection problem to handle large schemas.
+DeepEye-SQL~\cite{li2025deepeyesql} implements an orchestrated pipeline inspired by the software development life cycle, decomposing SQL generation and deploying a toolchain of checkers with interactive feedback.